-We’ve looked at the wired version of the Viper before and been impressed by its compact, easy-grip design and effortless performance, so how does its wireless sibling hold up?
+We’ve looked at the wired version of the Viper before and been impressed by its compact, easy-grip design and effortless performance, so how does its wireless sibling, the Razer Viper Ultimate, hold up?
 Unsurprisingly, it doesn’t disappoint.

 This is Razer’s most compact high-end mouse, with a small footprint and low 74g weight.
 That’s not the absolute lightest you can get but it’s impressively featherweight for a wireless rodent.
 Also, unlike some very light mice, Razer hasn’t opted to fill the Viper with lots of holes – instead, all the weight saving is internalised, reducing the potential for dust and grime working its way into the interior.